pahuldeep/Image-Fusion/README.md

 ## Functionalities

-- **Image Fusion**: The application allows you to fuse two images using different fusion methods, such as IHS and Brovey.
+- **Image Fusion**: The application allows you to fuse different bands of images using different fusion methods, such as IHS and Brovey.
 - **Save Fused Image**: You can save the fused image to your filesystem.

 ## Build Instructions